 Amazon is the world’s largest online retailer, with a market valuation of $1.5 trillion dollars—larger than Walmart, Target, SalesForce, IBM, eBay, and Etsy, combined.
-On its website, Amazon sells its own products, and hosts the sales of third-party sellers, from whom Amazon collects fees.
+On its marketplace, Amazon sells its own products, and hosts the sales of third-party sellers, from whom Amazon collects fees.
 In its lawsuits against Amazon, Keller Postman seeks to hold Amazon accountable for the increased prices that millions of consumers have had to pay as a result of Amazon’s restrictive pricing policies.

 Meet the attorneys leading the Amazon litigation.